stakater/mto-docs/content/index.md

 Multi Tenant Operator binds existing ClusterRoles to the Tenant's Namespaces used for managing access to the Namespaces and the resources they contain.
 You can also modify the default roles or create new roles to have full control and customize access control for your users and teams.

-Multi Tenant Operator is also able to leverage existing OpenShift groups or external groups synced from 3rd party identity management systems, for maintaining Tenant membership in your organization's current user management system.
+Multi Tenant Operator is also able to leverage existing groups in Kubernetes and OpenShift, or external groups synced from 3rd party identity management systems, for maintaining Tenant membership in your organization's current user management system.

 ## HashiCorp Vault Multitenancy